- Home

 Small molecule inhibitors

 Small molecule inhibitors are another type of targeted therapy.
-These drugs can get inside cancer cells and block certain enzymes that tell the cancer cells to grow.
+These drugs can get inside cancer cells and block certain proteins that tell the cancer cells to grow.

-Small molecule inhibitors such as ibrutinib, idelalisib and venetoclax are used to treat some types of low-grade lymphoma that have not responded to treatment or have come back.
-In some cases, small molecule inhibitors might also be an option if you are older.
+Small molecule inhibitors (such as acalabrutinib, ibrutinib, idelalisib and zanubrutinib) are used to treat some types of low-grade lymphoma that have not responded to treatment or have come back.
+In some cases, small molecule inhibitors may also be an option if you are older.

 Talk with your doctor about whether these treatments (or another drug available on a clinical trial) are suitable for your situation.